 A driver who showed promise might hope one day to land a ride with one of the “good ol’ boy” teams, like Junior Johnson’s, Bud Moore’s or Richard Childress’s.
 Certainly, if that driver ever expected to have a chance at running for the championship, it was thought he needed to land a ride with an established team.

 Then along came Alan Kulwicki.
-Not only was he born way north of the heart of Dixie in Greenfield, Wisconsin, his plan – to start his own team and be an owner/driver – was almost unheard of in that day.
-But Alan Kulwicki never did follow the beaten path.
+Not only was he born way north of the heart of Dixie in Greenfield, Wis., his plan – to start his own team and be an owner/driver – was almost unheard of in that day.
+But Kulwicki never did follow the beaten path.